vampiricwulf/4strap/README.md

 4strap
 ======

-Making 4chan beautious, one commit at a time.
+Making 4chan beauteous, one commit at a time.